ahmedesa/laravel-api-tool-kit-docs/filters.md

 ```

 {: .warning }
-Search functionality can affect database performance you have to use it wisely.
-[Optimizing Search Operations in Your Database](https://laravelapitoolkit.com/general-tips#optimizing-search-operations-in-your-database).
+Search functionality can affect database performance you have to use it wisely, See [Optimizing Search Operations in Your Database](https://laravelapitoolkit.com/general-tips#optimizing-search-operations-in-your-database).

 ### Creating Custom Filters
 You can create custom filters by adding new methods to your filter class.
 For example, to filter cars by their manufacturing year: